Programming reference for the SoundBlocks Configurator

-Each line of the configurator begins with the ID of the module to be configured.
+Each line of the script begins with the ID of the module to be configured.
 The next element in the line defines the module's behavior, indicating whether it will send or receive information.

 If the element contains -> it means that the module will send information.